dcblack/technology_demonstrator/README.md

 DESCRIPTION
 ===========

+[NOTE: This document best viewed with a 'markdown' viewer.

 This represents a project tying a zedboard design to a SystemC ESL design that was described at DVCon 2013 in San Jose.
 The goal of the project was to demonstrate multiple technologies including: